AwaNoodle/ansible-kafka-cluster/README.md

 Feel free to send and consume messages while the node is down.
 Note though, that you may have to restart some of the shell-based consumer/producers that are already running because they don't work well in disaster situations..

 ### 8. Bring the Kafka node back up, put it to sleep, etc.

+### 9. Use Kafka Manager

+zk-node-1 also contains Kafka Manager.
+You can access this via your host on [http://localhost:9654](http://localhost:9654).